noble/node-bluetooth-hci-socket/README.md

     sudo service bluetooth stop

-Because gatt programs administer network devices, they must either be run as root, or be granted appropriate capabilities:
+Because using this mode administer network devices, programs must either be run as root, or be granted appropriate capabilities:

     sudo <executable>